IDEC-ezWheel/swd-services/README.md

 *Keyboard commands are listed at the end.*

-### Script using ezw-smc-core

-The c++ code 'DiffDriveController.cpp' can be used to control a pair of  SWD® drives as a diffrential kinematic platform.

 The python 'swd_xxxx_x_commissioning' scripts can be used to configure a SWD® drive:

 ```shell